palewire/django-calaccess-raw-data/docs/models.rst

             <td>grp_name</td>
             <td>String (up to 28)</td>
             <td>No</td>
-            <td>Group name: Group name.
+            <td>Group name.
 Many of the values in this column are empty strings.</td>
         </tr>